-

 We’re expecting snow here in Toronto, but it’s already somewhat inclement, if we think chilly or unmerciful.
 I am expanding on the experience of La Clemenza di Tito Sunday in Toronto.
 I was enraptured, as were the audience: until the … Continue reading

-Posted in Personal ruminations
+Posted in Opera, Personal ruminations & essays, Politics

 Tagged Christopher Alden, COC, La Clemenza di Tito, Mozart